-In 2022, Health Analytics and Vital Records partnered with the Alaska Perinatal Quality Collaborative (AK-PQC) and the Section of Women's, Children's, and Family Health (WCFH) to add two additional fields to the Alaska birth certificate parent worksheet: 1) the planned place of birth when labor began, and 2) the planned birth attendant when labor began.
+In 2022, Health Analytics and Vital Records partnered with the Alaska Perinatal Quality Collaborative (AK-PQC) and the Section of Women's, Children's, and Family Health (WCFH) added two fields to the Alaska birth certificate parent worksheet: 1) the planned place of birth when labor began, and 2) the planned birth attendant when labor began.
 The goal of these additional fields is to bring Alaska in alignment with national recommendations to better capture transfers from planned home births, to compare birth outcomes by planned location and attendant, and to monitor trends in transfers over time.
 After more than two years of data collection we are interested in understanding whether these questions can be utilized to achieve their planned objectives.
+This project would take a large portion of the fellow's time over the course of the fellowship, as it involves data linkage and analysis, GIS mapping, and scientific writing and publication.